CloudLabs-MOC/AI-102-AIEngineer/Instructions/12-qna-maker.md

 ## Task 6: Train and test the knowledge base

+In this task, you will learn how to **train and test the knowledge base** to ensure that the question-answering system can provide accurate responses based on the sources you've added.

 Now that you have a knowledge base, you can test it in Language Studio.

 1. Save the changes to your knowledge base by selecting the **Save** button under the **Question answer pairs** tab on the left.